Customers overview

 Users

 The first user is special.
-Every identity is created together with a root userRoot user The individual who creates the identity.
+Every customer is created together with a root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user.: the individual who registered the identity, and who Weavr holds accountable for it.
+Every identity must always have one root user.: the individual who registered the customer, and who Weavr holds accountable for it.
 The root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.:

 - Is always assigned the Admin role, and this role can't be removed.